 6) Specially Trained Nursing Staff

 You want a hospital to be staffed with nurses who specialize in caring for patients undergoing rehabilitation.
 Some rehabilitation units pull nurses from other hospital floors, such as surgical recovery or obstetrics, to care for rehabilitation patients.
-Good Shepherd’s certified rehabilitation nurses (CRRNs) are specialty trained to proved care to patients undergoing rehabilitation.
+Good Shepherd’s certified rehabilitation nurses (CRRNs) are specialty trained to provided care to patients undergoing rehabilitation.